kubernetes-sigs/vsphere-csi-driver/tests/e2e/docs/vanilla_cluster_setup.md

     # To run e2e test for file volume, need to set the following env variable
     export GINKGO_FOCUS="csi-file-vanilla"

+    # For VCP to CSI migration tests following are needed as well
+    export SHARED_VSPHERE_DATASTORE_NAME="vsanDatastore"

+    # SHARED_VSPHERE_DATASTORE_NAME and SHARED_VSPHERE_DATASTORE_URL should correspond to same shared datastore

+    # To run e2e test for VCP to CSI migration, need to set the following env variable
+    export GINKGO_FOCUS="csi-vcp-mig"

 ### To run full sync test, need do extra following steps

 #### Setting SSH keys for VC with your local machine to run full sync test